WISDEM/ORBIT/docs/_docs/phases/install/array/doc_ArrayCableInstall.rst

 define site specific array cable configurations.
 For each cable type, a list of cable sections can be defined.
-The installation vessel will install each section individually and the time to complete this operation is dynamic based on the length and the linear density of the cable, site depth, etc.
+The installation vessel will install each section individually and the time to complete this operation is dynamic based on the length and the linear density of the cable, site depth, etc. A user can also define multiple cable types that comprise an individual string of turbines.

 For example,